radunh/getAndCleanData/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with

 6. the average of each variable for each activity and each subject.

+What the run_analysis.R file does

+require("reshape2")
+Ensuring the data path exists..." download dataset
+Timestamp the data set archive file with when it wad downloaded Extracting the data set files from the archive
+Set the data path of the extracted archive files...
+Read training & test column files
+Read the features file and name the columns with it Mergethe training and test data set
+Extract measurements on mean & standard deviation merge the data with the Activity Names table
+Set column names, remove ()
+Replace hyphens with underscores
+Remove columns used only for tidying up the data set Melt the data set
+Create the tidy data
+write data